Difference Between Three-Point and Four-Point Starter

 What is Three-Point Starter?

-A DC induction motor is started with a three-point starter, an electrical motor starter.
-A contractor, an overload relay, and a manual switch make up the device.
+A DC induction motor starts with a three-point electrical motor starter.
+The device comprises a contractor, an overload relay, and a manual switch.
 A contactor is an electrically controlled switch to start and stop the engine.
 To safeguard the motor against current overloads, utilize the overload relay.
 The manual switch manages the speed of the motor.

 When the manual switch is activated, the motor is switched on, the contactor is powered, and the motor begins to run at its rated speed.
 The overload relay keeps track of how much current the motor is using as the engine runs.
 If the current is higher than the permitted value, the overload relay trips, de-energizing the contactor and shutting off the engine.

-Starting and safeguarding AC induction motors can be done with the three-point starter, which is reasonably straightforward and affordable.
+Starting and safeguarding AC induction motors can be done with a reasonably straightforward and affordable three-point starter.
 It offers a dependable and durable option for many applications, including pumps, conveyors, and other industrial machinery.
 Additionally, it can be utilized in home appliances like fans and air conditioners.

 What is Four-Point Starter?